jackvice/RoboTerrain/README.md

   </p>
 </div>

-This repository provides a comprehensive framework for off-road mobile robot research, integrating ROS 2 Humble, Gazebo Fortress, and PyTorch with Stable Baselines3 (SB3) for reinforcement learning.
-It includes the simulation of the Rover Zero, Clearpath Husky and Leo Rover platforms and as well as outdoor Gazebo environments to include industrial inspection, agricultural and construction sites.
+This repository provides a comprehensive framework for off-road mobile robot research, integrating ROS 2 Humble, Gazebo Fortress, and PyTorch with Stable Baselines3 (SB3) and a Gymnasium interface for reinforcement learning.
+It includes the models for the Rover Zero, Clearpath Husky and Leo Rover platforms and as well as mutiple outdoor Gazebo environments to include industrial inspection, agricultural and construction sites.
 Autonmated metrics logging includes Success Rate (SC), Total Collisions (TC), Mean time to Traverse (MTT), Travers Rate (TR), and Velocify Over Rough terrain (VOR).
 This framework serves as a foundation for developing and testing mobile robot tasks on unstructured terrain.

 ---